Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-outnumbered-series/count-to/sixpack/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Sixpack"
-headerTitle: "A simple, fast card game about six wonderful cards."
 blurb: "A card game both simple and fast about using your six unique cards as best you can, while predicting how the others will use theirs."
-blurbShort: "You get six cards.
+# blurb: "You get six cards.
 Play them well, but don't be the first to play them all."
 blurbProject: "Use your 6 cards as best you can to claim the biggest piles, which you do by playing a 1 or a 6 on top at the right time."
 weightProject: 60

-color: "purple"

 date: 2023-10-20

 difficulty: "kids-can-play"
 genres: ["party"]
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 tags: ["numbers", "simultaneous-turns", "fast-paced", "stacking", "move-through-all", "ladder-climbing"]
 themes: ["pop-art", "retro", "colorful"]